 We are currently working on the issue of finding alternatives to the pesticides used along roadsides in both Jackson and Josephine County!
 See info. about the latest Jackson County Commissioner meetings above and JOIN US!

-Or, contact your County Commissioners directly via email (see names and email addresses below) and request that they transition to a non-toxic vegetation management plan for roadsides.
+2. Contact your County Commissioners directly via email (see names and email addresses below) and request that they transition to a non-toxic vegetation management plan for roadsides.